goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # Dependencies

-Some tasks should not be executed unless its dependencies are completed.
-For example, you cannot start a Typescript application without invoking `tsc`.
+Some tasks might have some dependencies.
+For example, you cannot start a Typescript application without invoking `tsc` first.

+You can use `dependencies` property to define this behavior.

-Let's see on this example:
+Let's look at the following example:

 ```yaml
 tasks: